guru0323/NFT-marketplact-solana/README.md

 ## Installation

-Be sure to be running Node v14.17.6 and yarn version 1.22.10.
+Be sure to be running Node 14 version v14.17.4 or above and at least yarn version 1.22.10.

 Copy env file: